All you need to know about Disk Utility in El Capitan

 What about RAID?

 RAID control tools were the part of Disk Utility.
-Surprisingly in El Capitan, this option has excluded from the program.
+Surprisingly in El Capitan, this option has been excluded from the program.
 Anyhow, it’s still possible to perform multi-disk or RAID array manipulations using command line tool in El Capitan.

 Erasing a Volume

-In the Disk Utility in El Captian, Apple provides you a 7-pass method to erase a volume.
+In the Disk Utility in El Captian, Apple provides you with a 7-pass method to erase a volume.
 According to Apple, this method is one of the most secure erasing methods that’s useful for almost every user.
-But, you’ve to select a volume rather than a physical disk to use erase option in El Capitan.
-And, you must’ve to format the volume for securely erasing any file in it.
+But, you’ve to select a volume rather than a physical disk to use the erase option in El Capitan.
+And, you must’ve to format the volume for securely erase any file in it.

 Sometimes formatting can end up with tragic losses such as loss of entire volume or some important files.
 Here's solution for Partition recovery after format.